geordiekidd/geordiekidd-hugo/content/shelf/music/bird-songs.md

 link: "https://www.youtube.com/watch?v=A7vM3XUHfLs&list=OLAK5uy_lkQRvg50t-8VfGg1MVSrwZHF65s0Tvdes&index=1"
 ---

-A housemate quietly dropped Bedouine's music on my doorstep one day, and I have been grateful ever since.
+A housemate dropped Bedouine's music on my doorstep one day.
 This is a beautiful album with beautiful lyrics and beautiful arrangements.
 It tends to come on whenever I need a break from the things around me and want to relax.

 Favourite song: *Bird Gone Wild*.